Hello! This is your tech guide, always ready to sharply dissect the latest trends in the IT industry. π

 The concept that emerged to solve this problem is Platform Engineering.

-> Core Definition: Platform Engineering is about building and operating an ‘Internal Developer Platform (IDP)’ that allows developers to easily use necessary features themselves (Self-service), without needing to understand the complexity of the underlying infrastructure.
+> Core Definition: Platform Engineering is about building and operating an ‘Internal Developer Platform (IDP)’ that allows developers to easily use necessary functions themselves (Self-service) without knowing the complexity of the infrastructure.

 - Traditional DevOps: Throwing beef, flour, and lettuce at developers and telling them, “Go to the kitchen (AWS/K8s) and make your own burger.”